lookalive-software/demonetize/Readme.md

 Tab titles are a work-in-progress.

 The popup menu's style kind of falls apart when the user font size is changed from Medium

-Videos:
-Filter the follower/following lists based on coin price Filter the global feed based on coin price
-Switch between price styles while showing the leaderboard Show a profile and hide various features
-Show a profile and invert